splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-sumologic-integration.rst

-**Sumo Logic** is the industry’s leading, secure and purpose-built cloud-based machine data analytics service that leverages big data for real-time IT insights.
+**Sumo Logic** is the industry's leading, secure and purpose-built cloud-based machine data analytics service that leverages big data for real-time IT insights.

-This integration utilizes Sumo Logic’s “Connections” option to send webhooks to the VictorOps REST endpoint, creating incidents in the timeline.
+This integration utilizes Sumo Logic's “Connections” option to send webhooks to the VictorOps REST endpoint, creating incidents in the timeline.
 The following guide will walk you through the steps needed to integrate the two platforms.